 (4) ERCOT will not cancel any existing CSAs currently active with the Losing CR.
 It is the responsibility of the Losing CR to cancel any CSA instances as applicable.

-(5) Normal stacking logic as described in the Texas SET Solution to Stacking document located on the ERCOT website will apply to all transactions associated with any impacted ESI IDs.
+(5) Normal stacking logic as described in Section 11, Solution to Stacking, will apply to all transactions associated with any impacted ESI IDs.

 (6) ERCOT will not perform daily re-evaluation of ESI IDs to ensure transfer.